Arrlindii/wagawin-sdk-ios/README.md

 Once you have confirmed that the SDK works and you have decided to publish your App, you need to switch to Production mode.
 Just switch from passing `WAGEnvironmentSandbox` to `WAGEnvironmentProduction` in the init call, i.e. `[WagawinSDK initWithAppId:@"<YOUR APP KEY>" andDelegate:wagawinSdkDelegate inEnvironment:WAGEnvironmentProduction];`

-NOTE: If your App hasn't been verified yet, you will recieve no ads when you are in `PRODUCTION`-mode.
+NOTE: If your App hasn't been verified yet, you will receive no ads when you are in `PRODUCTION`-mode.
 You can check your status in the [Admin Panel](https://wap-admin.wagawin.de)

 ## Author